 Concepts & Manual Creation

-A dataset without proper documentation can be a significant barrier to reproducible science.
-In this hands-on section, you’ll learn to create data dictionaries manually and practice with research data.
+Without proper documentation, datasets become nearly impossible for others (or future you) to understand and use.
+In this hands-on section, you’ll learn to create data dictionaries manually and practice with real research data.

 What is a Data Dictionary?